arch-go/arch-go/README.md

 - Maximum number of return values
 - Maximum number of public functions per file
 - Maximum number of lines in the function body

+## Naming rules checks
+Checks some naming rules, like the following:
+- If a struct implements an interface that match some name pattern, then it's name should starts or ends with a specific pattern.
+For example, all structs that implements 'Verificator' interface, should have a name that ends with 'Verificator'

 # Configuration